-- Select an option for obtaining metadata required by the IDP: Alteryx provides support for configuring SAML using an IDP Metadata URL, or an X509 certificate and IDP SSO URL.
+You can configure SAML using an IDP Metadata URL or an X509 certificate and IDP SSO URL.

-- SAML IDP Configuration: To configure SAML authentication for Single Sign On (SSO), you must have an account with an Identity Provider (IDP) that supports SAML.
+To configure SAML authentication for Single Sign On (SSO), you have to have an account with an Identity Provider (IDP) that supports SAML.

-Before configuring SAML authentication for the Gallery, you must add Alteryx Server as a Service Provider application within the IDP.
-The IDP may require the ACS Base URL (for example: http://localhost/aas/Saml2/Acs) and SP Entity ID (for example: http://localhost/aas/Saml2).
-The IDP may also require email, firstName, and lastName attribute statements to be mapped to corresponding fields in the IDP so users can be authenticated.
+Before configuring SAML authentication for the Gallery, you have to add Server as a Service Provider within the IDP.
+The IDP may require the ACS Base URL (for example, http://localhost/aas/Saml2/Acs) and SP Entity ID (for example, http://localhost/aas/Saml2).
+The IDP may also require that you map email, firstName, and lastName attribute statements to corresponding fields in the IDP to authenticate users.

-- ACS Base URL: The URL for the Assertion Consumer Service, that accepts SAML messages for the purpose of establishing a session.
+- ACS Base URL: The URL for the Assertion Consumer Service that accepts SAML messages to establish a session.

 - IDP URL: The URL for the Alteryx application configured in the IDP.
-It may also be referred to as the IDP Entity ID.
+It might also be referred to as the IDP Entity ID.